NeuronQ/udacity-capstone/report/report.md

 Learning is done in mini-batches (mini-batch gradient descent), using the RMSprop optimizer.
 The optimizer was selected because: (a) quick testing showed that it performs better than Keras's SGD, at least without much tuning of its parameters, (b) from literature and common knowledge it is known/expected that RMSprop performs well in most RNNs, and (c) is is known to work well without having to tune its parameters.

+During learning, last 10% of each batch were set aside for validation.
+This is primitive, and also no shuffling of training data was performed (on small batch experiments shuffling produced slightly worse results), but it reflex the common sense scenario of "train on past data, predict future data" that suits the situation.

+#### Derived features engineering

+For the purpose of predicting stock prices of possibly Bitcoin-involved panies based on the past price of Bitcoin, a simple linear-regression (LR) model was fitter on the price of bitcoin for the last $k$ (7, same as sequence length and prediction length) days.
+The LR **slope** and **R2 coefficient** were added as engineered features to the series being predicted.

 ### Benchmark [1 page]

 Besides comparing out results with data from literature (which tends to easily become an apples to oranges comparison even for such a straightforward prediction problem), three simple model benchmarks were chosen, and one "synthetic" or statistically derived "threshold of minimum accuracy for profitable strategies" benchmark was employed for comparing and evaluating our models.